-From inspiration to impact

-Inspiration is not the same as impact.
-It is the best base to have impact in the future.
-We determine the inspirational value based on whether people know the organisation reasonably well to well and/ or are customer of the organisation.
-The minimum threshold for a place in the Inspiring 40 is 10 percent.
-The inspiring organisations are not per se the most known organisations, but can (still) be small organisations.
+From inspiration to impact Inspiration is not the same as impact.
+It serves as the best driver for achieving impact in the future.
+We can determine the inspirational value based on whether people know the organisation reasonably well to well and/or are customer of the organisation.
+The minimum threshold for being admitted in the Inspiring 40 is 10 percent.
+The inspiring organisations do not per definition have to be the most well-known organisations and can (still) be small organisations.
 The impact of an organisation is also about the reach an organisation has.
-We determine impact with the formula: Inspirational value × Reach.
+We can determine impact with the formula: inspirational value times reach.
 When we measure the Inspiring 40 on this, a broader image arises.
 Organisations with traditional business models have the largest reach.
-We do see though that Business for Good organisations are structurally 'shifting to the right' in recent years, despite an often smaller advertising budget.
-This is one of the proof points for the movement of Business for Good.
-The impact of the rated organisations (Inspirational value x Reach)
+We do see, however, that Business for Good organisations are structurally 'shifting to the right' in reach in recent years, despite an often smaller advertising budget.
+This is evidence that points towards the movement of Business for Good. Е Н bol.com facture of the second 1 EKOPLAZA (ETFLI) VIV on HEM CHOICE auping Case .# Inspirational value ۲ asn 🕲 bank 1 💼 inde alpro amazon Continton ING 🎉 0 NUON Сbsм -essent No Reach Low The impact of the rated organisations (Inspirational value x Reach) High